Dr. Svetlana Boltovska

-The project "Digital Research Infrastructure: The Cultural Heritage of Polesia" is an international interdisciplinary project for the preservation of the endangered cultural heritage of Polesia, which aims to establish a digital research infrastructure for the scientific description of relevant but regionally distributed collections and stocks of Polesian culture.
+The project "Digital Research Infrastructure: The Cultural Heritage of Polesia" is an interdisciplinary project for the preservation of the endangered cultural heritage of the Ukrainian Polesia, which aims to establish a digital research infrastructure for the scientific description of relevant but regionally distributed collections and stocks of Polesian culture.
 These should be congregated in the form of a user-oriented online platform and made available to the international scientific community and the public.

 Polesia is a unique cultural landscape that is located on the territory of the Ukraine, Belarus, Poland and Russia today.
 Due to the cross-border spread, there is no transnational scientific institution that records, exhibits and researches the cultural heritage of this region as a whole.
 Although there are several museums, archives and research centers in these countries with their own collections on Polesia.
 However, these institutions focus almost exclusively on traditional ethnography and are not interconnected.
-In addition, there are several local museums and private collections in Polesia, which have no internet presence, but possess valuable objects that have never been scientifically registered and described.
+In addition, there are several local museums and private collections in the Ukrainian Polesia, which have no internet presence, but possess valuable objects that have never been scientifically registered and described.
 These small museums and private collections usually exist under very precarious conservational circumstances; their stocks are considered as very vulnerable.
 The cultural heritage of Polesia includes as yet unrecognized material objects, such as artifacts of pre-war local Jewish culture and Soviet monuments threatened by decay and destruction.
 For the structural challenges identified here, the proposed project will at least begin to offer a digital solution.

 1) scientific description and networking of collections and stocks; development of a procedure for international cooperation in the field of DH Eastern and Central Europe, including a standardized metadata survey and the clarification of copyright and rights of use;